 - BEST DECORATIVE LINER: Biscaynebay Fabric Shower Curtain Liner

-- BEST TWO-IN-ONE: River Dream Hotel Grade No Hooks Shower Curtain
+- BEST TWO-IN-ONE: River Dream Shower Curtain with Snap in Liner

 - BEST MILDEW RESISTANT: LiBa PEVA 8G Bathroom Shower Curtain Liner

 - BEST WITH STORAGE POCKETS: Mrs Awesome Fabric Shower Curtain with 9 Mesh Pockets

 - ALSO CONSIDER: Barossa Design Soft Microfiber Fabric Shower Liner